open-contracting/standard/docs/guidance/map/framework_agreements.md

 :language: json
 ```

 The following guidance describes how to model the different stages of a framework agreement procedure in OCDS.
-(The guidance does not cover the modeling of the contract (using the `contracts` array), because this information about a framework agreement is modeled the same as for other types of contracts.)
+(It does not describe how to model the contract (using the `contracts` array), because the modeling is the same for a framework agreement as for other types of contracts.)

 ### Invitation to participate in the first stage of a framework agreement procedure